gilgen/ember-pusher/README.md

 are natural methods on your controllers.
 In fact: The full event bubbling framework is available to the pusher initiated events.

+### :warning: Warning :warning:
+Some of the documentation below may be significantly out of date.
+The library is currently being reworked to support Ember Octane;
+documentation updates should follow shortly thereafter.

 ### Install
 In your ember app, run:
 `npm install --save-dev ember-pusher`

 Because ember pusher uses the Pusher library which doesn't have a bower module we need to use browserify to bring it into the addon.
 Unfortunately this means that in your app you will need to do the following.
 That's it.

-`npm install --save-dev ember-browserify` (check to make sure you don't already have this in your `package.json`)
-`npm install --save-dev pusher-js@3.1.0` (make sure you don't have `pusher` being pulled in in your bower.json)
+`npm install --save-dev ember-browserify` (check to make sure you don't already have this in your `package.json`) `npm install --save-dev pusher-js@3.1.0` (make sure you don't have `pusher` being pulled in in your bower.json)